KinTheInfinite/Archipelago/worlds/terraria/docs/en_Terraria.md

 ## What does randomization do to this game?

-Recipes are unable to be crafted from certain tiers (copper, iron, adamantite, etc) and shuffled into the item pool as progressional upgrades.
-Health and mana increases are also shuffled into the item pool as progressional upgrades.
-You can receive progressional upgrades as well as crates that can drop items and make it easier to clear the game.
-Optionally traps can be randomized into the item pool for a more difficult and hectic experience.
+Item checks are earned from completing your own achievements.
+The rewards you receieve are randomized depending on what bag you receive.
+Traps can also be randomized as items if enabled.

-## What is considered a location check in minecraft?
+## What is considered a location check in terraria?

-Location checks in are completed when the player completes various Terraria achievements, or when they gain progressional health and mana increases.
-You will be given a book in-game on connecting to the server containing the list of checks you have yet to complete.
+Location checks in are completed when the player completes various Terraria achievements.
+You will be able to execute the command /completion to see what achievements you have remaining.

 ## When the player receives an item, what happens?

-When the player receives an item in Terraria, it either unlocks crafting recipes or puts items into the player's inventory directly.
-In the event of a full inventory it will be dropped onto the ground (hope you weren't above lava).
+When the player receives an item in Terraria, it puts a bag into the player's inventory or drops it on the ground if your inventory is full.
+The bag can be opened to receive the randomized reward.

 ## What is the victory condition?

-Victory is achieved when the player kills the Wall of Flesh or Moon Lord (depending on setting).
+Victory is achieved when the player defeats the Moon Lord or the Wall of Flesh depending on settings.